-If you live in the Glendale area and need dental implants due to tooth loss, it’s possible you will also need a bone graft.
+If you live in the Pasadena area and need dental implants due to tooth loss, it’s possible you will also need a bone graft.
 When teeth have been missing for a substantial amount of time, the jawbone begins to recede and deteriorate because there are no tooth roots to stimulate jawbone growth.
 If you’d like to learn more about the bone graft procedure and different types of bone graft for dental implants, keep reading.

 What Is A Bone Graft?

 When it comes to dental implants, our doctors will determine whether or not you will require a bone graft before they are able to place your implants.
 But many people don’t know what a bone graft actually is.
 To make sure your jawbone is strong enough to fuse to your dental implants, our doctors will take part of a bone from another area of your body, or use synthetic bone grafting material, and attach it to your jawbone.
 Your body will have to heal for several months once the graft has been placed.
 This bone grafting process helps men and women have a strong jawbone ready to receive dental implants.

 There are several different types of bone grafts available for Pasadena residents.
 These include:

 During this type of bone graft, our doctors will remove bone from the body of their patient’s own body, typically from the chin or hard palate.
 When men and women don’t have adequate bone tissue available from those areas of the body, our doctors may elect to take bone from the hip or shin.
 The benefit of an autograft is the low risk of bone graft rejection since the bone is coming from the patient’s own body.
 On the other hand, this type of bone graft means that our doctors will have to create an incision on another area of the body.